walfonso-uv/NLPCA-SOM/README.md

 <p align='center'><caption><b> Figure 8.
 Encoder [408-200-25-5] </b> </caption></p>
 The script also include a function called <a href='SOM_ClusterDefinition.m'><b>SOM_ClusterDefinition.m</b></a> to draw the result of the SOM with different colors if clusters are found.
 Threshold value defines how split neurons based on the intra-cluster distance; if inactive neurons are found between groups of active neurons, and they help to define an isolated group then a cluster could be defined.

-## Paper_Result.m
+### Paper_Result.m
-This script call the values saved to show in [Paper].
-It calls the trained data from **example** folder; data are the result from NLPCA training using [408-200-25-5] encoder topology.
-Fig. 9 shows the results from trained data.
+<a href='Paper_Result.m'><b>Paper_Result.m</b></a> calls the values saved to show in [Paper].
+It calls the trained data from **example** folder; data are the result from NLPCA training using [408-200-25-5] encoder topology. <a href='#result'>Fig. 9</a> shows the results from trained data.
 <p align='center'><img id='result' src='/figures/PaperResult.png' style='width:600px'></p>
 <p align='center'><caption><b> Figure 9.
 Classification result based on saved information </b> </caption></p>

+## References

+- [1] Canchala, Teresita; Carvajal-Escobar, Yesid; Alfonso-Morales, Wilfredo; Loaiza, Wilmar; Caicedo, Eduardo; Regionalization of monthly rainfall in southwestern Colombia using neural networks."
+MethodsX.
+2020.
+- [2] Canchala, Teresita; Carvajal, Yesid; Alfonso, Wilfredo; Loaiza, Wilmar; Caicedo, Eduardo F.; "Estimation of missing data of monthly rainfall in southwestern Colombia using artificial neural networks."
+Data in Brief.
+September 2019.